$0 Manitoba Foster Care Quick-Start Checklist

 Step 1: Raise it with your resource worker directly.
 Most issues can be resolved at this level if addressed promptly.

-Step 2: If unsatisfied, escalate to the agency's supervisor or management.
-Every mandated agency has a formal internal complaints process.
+Step 2: If unsatisfied, escalate to the agency's supervisor or management and ask about its internal complaints process.

-Step 3: If the issue involves a decision by the authority (not just the agency), you can contact the relevant Child and Family Services Authority — General, Métis, Southern, or Northern — depending on which oversees your agency.
+Step 3: If the issue involves a decision by the Authority (not just the agency), ask the relevant Child and Family Services Authority — General, Métis, Southern, or Northern — about escalation options.

 Step 4: The Manitoba Ombudsman investigates complaints about the administration of government services, including CFS-related decisions.
 The Manitoba Advocate for Children and Youth (MACY) is an independent officer who can review situations where a child's rights may not be protected — and their work can indirectly surface systemic issues affecting foster families.